dwzm0/fullstackopen/part0/New note diagram.md

     server-->>browser: HTTP status code 302.
 URL redirect, with which the server asks the browser to do a new HTTP GET.
 So files are reloaded. deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes